tomaz1502/CPP_Lib/README.md

 # CPP_Lib
-Collection of C++ algorithms used in competitive programming
+Collection of C++ algorithms and other nice stuff